djangodeployment/django-deployment-book/03-web-server.rst

 Fire up your browser and visit http://$DOMAIN/, and you should see the page you created.

-The fact that we named the apache configuration file (in ``/etc/apache2/sites-available``) ``yourowndomain.com`` is irrelevant;
+The fact that we named the Apache configuration file (in ``/etc/apache2/sites-available``) ``yourowndomain.com`` is irrelevant;
 any name would have worked the same, but it's a convention to name it with the domain name.
 In fact, strictly speaking, we needn't even have created a separate file.
-The only configuration file apache needs is ``/etc/apache2/apache2.conf``.
+The only configuration file Apache needs is ``/etc/apache2/apache2.conf``.
 If you open that file, you will see that it contains, among others, the following line::